Lumumba Shabazz was formally introduced as Kalamazoo College’s Head Men’s Soccer Coach on April 9, 2012.

 Additionally, Shabazz served as the assistant collegiate coach at Pratt Institute (N.Y.) for two seasons in both the men’s and women's programs under Head Coach Ian Williams.

 Coach Shabazz currently holds the USSF A license, the prestigious (USSF) National Youth license, the NSCAA Premier Diploma, NSCAA National Goalkeeper Instructor Diploma, in addition to several coaching certificates on Fitness, Speed and Agility and Soccer Camp administration from the English FA.
-A few years ago, he was awarded the prestigious SAQ Advanced International license from Alan Pearson, the world’s foremost authority on Speed and Agility for elite soccer performance, who pioneered SAQ programs for Arsenal FC, Tottenham FC and Bayern Munich FC, amongst many others.
-In doing so, Coach Shabazz has become only the fourth such recipient of this award in the United States and has developed an excellent national reputation for position specific training that integrates the physical, technical-tactical and psychological components.
+A few years ago, he was awarded the prestigious SAQ Advanced International license from Alan Pearson, the world’s foremost authority on Speed and Agility for elite soccer performance, who pioneered SAQ programs for Arsenal FC, Tottenham FC, and Bayern Munich FC, amongst many others.
+In doing so, Coach Shabazz has become only the fourth such recipient of this award in the United States and has developed an excellent national reputation for position-specific training that integrates the physical, technical-tactical and psychological components.
 In addition, Coach Shabazz holds the prestigious, Rene Meulensteen Skills trainer certification and also holds the NSCAA Director of Coaching diploma.

-In a further bid to continue his commitment to professional coaching development, Coach Shabazz completed a two week internship in both 2008 and 2009 at West Ham United in London under the tutelage and watchful eye of legendary master coach, Professor Tony Carr, studying the latest trends in technique and tactics, player development and applied sports science.
-West Ham United is one of the most prestigious professional soccer clubs in the world, and their Youth Academy, where Coach Shabazz spent most of his time, is world renowned for developing superstars like Rio Ferdinand, Michael Carrick, Joe Cole, Glen Johnson, Frank Lampard and Jermain Defoe.
+In a further bid to continue his commitment to professional coaching development, Coach Shabazz completed a two-week internship in both 2008 and 2009 at West Ham United in London under the tutelage and watchful eye of legendary master coach, Professor Tony Carr, studying the latest trends in technique and tactics, player development and applied sports science.
+West Ham United is one of the most prestigious professional soccer clubs in the world, and their Youth Academy, where Coach Shabazz spent most of his time, is world-renowned for developing superstars like Rio Ferdinand, Michael Carrick, Joe Cole, Glen Johnson, Frank Lampard, and Jermain Defoe.

-In addition, in March 2010, Coach Shabazz travelled to Madrid, Spain for an extended coaching study visit with Real Madrid FC, Getafe FC, Atletico Madrid FC, and was a featured guest of the Spanish Football Federation, where he took part in lectures, seminars and field sessions around the topic of youth and professional development with many of Spain’s top coaches.
+In addition, in March 2010, Coach Shabazz traveled to Madrid, Spain for an extended coaching study visit with Real Madrid FC, Getafe FC, Atletico Madrid FC, and was a featured guest of the Spanish Football Federation, where he took part in lectures, seminars and field sessions around the topic of youth and professional development with many of Spain’s top coaches.
 In March 2011, Coach Shabazz traveled to Brazil with US Soccer as part of a contingent of coaches who studied the Brazilian approach to soccer and player development at Flamengo, Botafogo, Fluminese and Vasco da Gama football clubs.

-More recently, Coach Shabazz has become an ardent student of the Periodization approach to soccer conditioning as pioneered by the world renowned Dutch coach, Raymond Verheijen and the World Football Academy.
-In June, 2015, he spent a week in Barcelona under Raymond’s mentorship studying the latest in soccer training, tactics, leadership and management, as well as having the opportunity to observe and hear from the best coaches at Barcelona FC.
+More recently, Coach Shabazz has become an ardent student of the Periodization approach to soccer conditioning as pioneered by the world-renowned Dutch coach, Raymond Verheijen and the World Football Academy.
+In June 2015, he spent a week in Barcelona under Raymond’s mentorship studying the latest in soccer training, tactics, leadership and management, as well as having the opportunity to observe and hear from the best coaches at Barcelona FC.
 In June 2016, Coach Shabazz was again selected to be amongst 50 coaches worldwide to study and then prepare the Feyenoord U19 team for competitive play in Rotterdam, Netherlands.
 In his time on the sidelines, he had the opportunity to learn from master coaches like Pim Verbeek, Guus Hiddink and Dick Advocaat, amongst many others.
-In this respect, Coach Shabazz’s educational efforts best exemplifies the values of continued growth and excellence that is demanded of every student and student-athlete at Kalamazoo College.
+In this respect, Coach Shabazz’s educational efforts best exemplify the values of continued growth and excellence that is demanded of every student and student-athlete at Kalamazoo College.